Maastricht Art & Icons Walk with TEFAF

 On the border of Wyck and Céramique, Centre Céramique is located at Plein 1992.
 There is always something going on!
 More info on Centre Céramique

-Fortress museum in the Help Gate
+Fortress museum in the Helpoort gate

 The Helpoort, built in 1229, is the oldest city gate in the Netherlands and the only remaining part of the medieval city walls.
 It fulfilled various functions, such as powder magazine and residence, before being transformed into the Fortress Museum.
 Here, visitors can discover the history of the city and its defences.
 The museum is a fascinating look at Maastricht's past.